.NET HELP

 Step 1: Installing IronPDF in Your .NET Project

-Using NuGet: Just like installing MSTest packages, you can install IronPDF through NuGet Package Manager in Visual Studio.
+Using NuGet: Just like installing MSTest packages, you can install IronPDF through the NuGet Package Manager in Visual Studio.
 Search for "IronPdf" in the browse tab and install it in your project, where you generate or manipulate PDFs.

 MSTest C# (How It Works For Developers): Figure 5 - You can install IronPDF library using NuGet Package Manager.
-Search for the package "ironpdf" in the Browse tab, then select and install the latest version of the IronPDF.
+Search for the package ironpdf in the Browse tab, then select and install the latest version of the IronPDF.

 Step 2: Writing Unit Tests Involving PDF Operations